lchacon-LANL/pixie3d/doc/README.txt

 The serial version of PIXIE3D (pixie3d.x) only requires a Fortran 90/95 compiler.
 PIXIE3D has been compiled and tested with Absoft, Lahey, and Intel f95 compilers.
-Other will be added in time.
+Others will be added in time.

 The parallel version of PIXIE3D (pixie3d.petsc.x) requires an ANSI C compiler in addition to the fortran compiler.
 In addition, certain